 Buprenorphine is a synthetic thebaine derivative that has been used for analgesia and as an opiate antagonist.
 As an analgesic, buprenorphine has approximately 25 - 40 times the potency of morphine.
 Overdose symptoms of the drug include confusion, dizziness, pinpoint pupils, hallucinations, hypotension, respiratory difficulty, seizures and coma.
 Buprenorphine is predominantly metabolised to form norbuprenorphine and conjugates of buprenorphine and norbuprenorphine.

-5.3 Non-routine drug screens, drug metabolite testing & other tests
+Non-routine drug screens, drug metabolite testing & other tests.

 Most samples received for drug testing are tested only for the routine drug screen detailed in section 5.2.
-If required, samples may be further tested for the non-routine tests described in Figure 9 below.
+If required, samples may be further tested for the non-routine tests described in table 4 below.
 Non-routine drug screening tests are carried out by request only (e.g., by writing test abbreviation on the label).